 A picturesque town house nestling in the centre of York, Treasurer's House has many tales to tell, none more fascinating than how it came to look like it does today.

 Out of the ordinary

-Frank Green was a wealthy industrialist and passionate collector who renovated Treasurer’s House to showcase his collection in historical surroundings.
-He knew exactly what he wanted and there are markers on the floor to locate the exact placing of key pieces of furniture.
+Frank Green was a wealthy industrialist frp, Wakefield and passionate collector who renovated Treasurer’s House to showcase his collection in historical surroundings.
+He donated Treasurer's House to the National Trust in 1930 and was the first to be gifted to the charity complete with its collection.

 A unique collection